ozeanjs/ozean/docs/docs/intro/key-features.md

 - **`@Injectable()` Decorator**: Marks classes (like Services, Middlewares, Pipes) to be managed by the DI container, allowing them to be automatically injected elsewhere.

-- **Constructor Injection**: Simply declare a dependency in the `constructor`, and the OceanJs DI system will create and provide the correct instance, leading to cleaner, loosely coupled, and easily testable code.
+- **Constructor Injection**: Simply declare a dependency in the `constructor`, and the OzeanJs DI system will create and provide the correct instance, leading to cleaner, loosely coupled, and easily testable code.

 ### ✨ **Excellent Developer Experience**